comptoolsres/comptoolsres.github.io/TLCL_reading_notes_3.md

 Chapter 19 of TLCL focuses on the `grep` utility, which is a great utility, but let's take a step back for a second and use your text editor.
 This will be easier to get started with.

 {% include warning.html content="As noted, different tools implement regular expressions slightly differently.
-For these notes, I will use VSCode.
-I will point out some non-standard implementations within VSCode.
+For these notes, I will use the text editor in the GitHub Codespace, which is basically VS Code.
+I will point out some non-standard implementations within VS Code.
 If you use a different text editor, there may be some differences." %}

-Using VSCode, make a new document and paste the following line into the new file:
+Using the editor in your Codespace, make a new document and paste the following line into the new file:

 `Go Gators, Come on Gators, Get up and Go!`